Dimev/slsg/README.md

 - `warn`: Accepts a single string, warnings will be shown in the terminal and error page

 # lssg library
-- These are available under the `site` global table
-- `debug`: bool, true if the site is built from the `serve` command
+- `site.debug`: bool, true if the site is built from the `serve` command
-- `escapeHtml`: escapes the given html string TODO
+- `escapeHtml`: escapes the given html string
-- `unescapeHtml`: unescapes the given html string TODO

 # Rendering HTML
 Besides including these page and file searching functions, there's also a small library for rendering html
-TODO
+This is available under the h table, as well as with the fragment and rawHtml functions `h` contains all elements as functions, with the `sub()` method allowing child nodes to be added, one per argument, and `attrs()` accepting a table of the attributes to set on the element

+`renderHtml()` will render the given nodes to a string of html `render()` will do the same, but exclude the initial "\<!DOCTYPE html>"

 # Code highlighting
 TODO